jkarolczak/ligand-classification/README.md

 structures, but also highlights challenges associated with the standardization of electron microscopy maps and the quality assessment of cryoEM ligands.

-In the repository, we provide the code for the experiments conducted in the paper, including models implementations and transformations for generating datasets.
+In the repository, we provide the code for the experiments conducted in the paper, including model implementations and transformations for generating datasets.
 To reproduce the results, use scripts from the `scripts` directory.
 Configuration files for the experiments are available in the `cfg` directory.

-Weights of the model that revealed as the best in the paper are published as `model.pt` ([link](https://github.com/jkarolczak/ligand-classification/blob/main/model.pt)).
+Weights of the model that was revealed as the best in the paper are published as `model.pt` ([link](https://github.com/jkarolczak/ligand-classification/blob/main/model.pt)).

 ---

-Below presented are schematics of deep learning architectures used to predict ligands:
+Presented below are schematics of deep learning architectures used to predict ligands:

 <ol type="A">
   <li>The RiConv++ architecture with five enhanced rotation invariant convolution (RIConv++) layers.</li>